The Buildings

 Liveringa is the oldest homestead within the Precinct and was the first homestead of Edward McLarty, the second son of John and Mary Ann McLarty.

-Its name was taken from the McLarty family holdings in the West Kimberley region and the word is of Aboriginal origin relating to a spring located northwest of Liveringa station.
+The name Liveringa was taken from the McLarty family holdings in the West Kimberley region and the word is of Aboriginal origin relating to a spring located northwest of Liveringa station.

 The construction date of the farmhouse is somewhat uncertain but records suggest it was sometime in the early 1860s and expanded in 1873-74 when Edward married Mary-Jane.